 Up front, you get a digital instrument cluster for important vehicle info.
 There is also a MMI 10.1-inch touch display and BLUETOOTH wireless connectivity for mobile phones.
 You can also sync your smartphone via Apple CarPlay or Android Auto.
 The Premium Plus adds the Audi phone box (a surface that will securely hold your smartphone) and Park Assist for helping you get into tight or difficult parking spaces.

-Compare the 2022 Audi A3 Premium Plus vs Prestige Trim Level.
+Compare the Premium Plus vs Prestige Trim Levels.
 What is the difference?

 The Prestige, like the two lower trim levels, can be equipped with either front-wheel drive or the Quattro system.
 It is all up to you how much more traction you want from your wheels.
 This vehicle is definitely not meant to be an off-roader, and it does not have the ground clearance for such adventures.
 But, with Quattro equipped, it can handle your average dirt road and certainly amplifies traction when driving on slick road surfaces.
 Quattro is probably best left for drivers who live in cooler climate areas.

 You still get the same 2.0-L inline-4 cylinder turbo engine equipped, so expect to get 201 hp and 221 lb-ft of torque just like you would on the Premium or Premium Plus.
 The acceleration and 0-60 mph time is certainly the same too.
 In fact, everything under the hood is the same.
 With no power upgrades available, you are going to have to base your buying decision on which features you crave the most.

 That being said, the Prestige does offer quite a few more features than what you get on the Premium Plus.
 The Prestige doesn't upgrade much in terms of basic safety features, so there is nothing to marvel at in that arena.